-The Tarot Court Cards
+The Tarot Court Cards of The Suit of Wands

 The Court cards can cause confusion when someone begins to interpret the Tarot.
 Many years ago I abandoned the little white books that come with Tarot decks & decided to rely on intuition to decipher the message my deck was showing me.
 I list the accepted meanings of the court or ‘people’ cards here.
 As I have progressed through designing my Tarot deck I have met inspirational people who embody the essence of the card for me.
 They now represent the court card & as you can see there are still some blanks waiting to be filled !.
 When a ‘person’ card lands in a questioners spread there are certain standards that apply, like the Pages always represent messengers, though as I said I like to open up my intuition & try & describe the person that my Tarot deck is trying to refer to.